-Adding a nonsensical word like “Bwurgwur” is another method you can use to confuse typical brute force attacks.
+Adding a nonsensical word like “Bwurgwur” is another method to confuse typical brute force attacks.
 The only way to crack it is by going through every letter combination, which can literally take years.

 While the strong password examples showcased in this blog post are great starting points to strengthen any account’s data protection, there’s more to a safe password than those techniques alone.

 The most important (and, sadly, common problem) is reused passwords.
 One breach becomes a complete meltdown across your entire online ecosystem.

 Additionally, passwords that include personal information are prime candidates to be included in a data breach.
 For example, the passphrases suggested above would be far weaker if your mother’s name was Laura.